-Distribution of eligible formats can include direct-to-DVD, television broadcast or online distribution.
+Distribution of eligible formats can include theatrical release, television broadcast or online distribution.

-Please note that a sales agent agreement does not meet the intent to distribute requirement.
+Please note that a sales agent agreement, or a like agreement that is not an agreement with an eligible platform, does not meet the intent to distribute requirement.